-AVEK = Antelope Valley-East Kern Water Agency AVSWCA = Antelope Valley State Water Contractors Association AVWCC = Antelope Valley Water Conservation Coalition LACSD = Los Angeles County Sanitation Districts

-It is important to note that this AV IRWM Plan is meant to be a living document.
-As the AV IRWM Plan is updated, the opportunity exists to re-evaluate the projects included in this IRWM Plan as their project scopes are refined, and a continual assessment of whether this IRWM Plan is meeting the issues and needs of the Antelope Valley Region will be conducted.
+AVEK = Antelope Valley-East Kern Water Agency AVSWCA = Antelope Valley State Water Contractors Association AVWCC = Antelope Valley Water Conservation Coalition LACSD = Los Angeles County Sanitation Districts opportunity exists to re-evaluate the projects included in this IRWM Plan as their project scopes are refined, and a continual assessment of whether this IRWM Plan is meeting the issues and needs of the Antelope Valley Region will be conducted.
 Additionally, this IRWM Plan provides a mechanism for identifying new projects designed in accordance with the regional objectives, priorities, and management strategies.
 Therefore, a continual review of the prioritization is anticipated, and is described in more detail in Section 8, Implementation Framework.
 Table 7-2 is also included as Appendix E. In this way, the Appendix can be more easily evaluated and adjusted rather than having to make changes to the entire IRWM Plan if changes are necessitated more frequently than the scheduled updates as described in Section 8.6.